malliaridis/opencv/doc/tutorials/imgproc/erosion_dilatation/erosion_dilatation.markdown

         (1 = rectangle, 2 = cross, 3 = ellipse)
     -   The second trackbar "Kernel size" returns the size of the element for the corresponding operation
--#  We call once erosion and dilation to show the initial image
+-#  Call once erosion and dilation to show the initial image

 Every time we move any slider, the user's function **erosion** or **dilation** will be called and it will update the output image based on the current trackbar values.